We Reviewed Dozens Of The Best Environment Apps for Kids So You Don’t Have To. Here Are Our Top Picks.

 Sometimes learning by doing, or at least by digital pretending, can be the best way to internalize ideas.
 Gro Garden is an app that helps children learn the importance of organic gardening.
 With information on composting, planting, and other garden facts, this app is perfect for children of all ages.

-The app costs $2.99, and will help children understand a variety of related concepts, such as sustainable farming, as well.
+The app will help children understand a variety of related concepts, such as sustainable farming, as well.

 Oceanhouse Media has done it again.
 This landmark environmental classic has been turned into an awesomely engaging app that kids of all ages will enjoy.
 Follow the Lorax as he speaks for the trees in his own style.
 This awesome storybook app is a Dr. Seuss classic that shares an engaging story about the importance of caring for our trees and natural environment.
 Powerful, easy to understand, and great for all ages.

-This ebook is $3.99 and is delightfully interactive.
+This ebook is delightfully interactive.
 It will give your kids hours of entertainment while they learn about a vital topic.

 GardenLab offers an engaging learning experience that teaches young children how to plant and grow flowers.
 With additional information about the growing cycle, weather, and so much more, this app provides lots of great information.
 Kids can plant and grow a garden, experiment with colors, and even design their own creations by manipulating seeds.